yasoob/torrents-crawler/README.md

 If there is an issue with the scripts present here do open an issue or if you want me to add support for a website do tell me.

 ###Contribute:
-You can contribute literraly anything.
+You can contribute literally anything.
 Whether a new crawler or some small optimisations.
 Just do a PR and make this project grow.